 There’s a magical world right outside our front door.
 All you need is a telescope and a little time to take in the wonder that dances above us in the night sky.

-You can print off star maps from online (google star maps), and you’ll start to navigate the stars.
+You can print off star maps online (google star maps), and you’ll start to navigate the stars.

 Bring some chairs and blankets outside, along with some hot beverages.
 Share your passion with friends and family members.